JonathanGregory/ar5gmslr/README.md

 * annual timeseries of the Monte Carlo ensemble members (by default 450,000) of each contribution and the total, arranged in the same order for each.

+See the definition of the `project` function for other optional behaviours.

-This repository also provides directories containing input timeseries in the form expected by the program.
+This repository also provides directories containing input timeseries in the form expected by the program:

 * [`ar5_input`](https://github.com/JonathanGregory/ar5gmslr/tree/main/ar5_input) for projections based on CMIP5 AOGCMs, as used in the AR5.